 Whilst undeniably a great marketing tool for both earned media via personal and business pages, as well as paid media via Facebook advertisements.
 What are the effects to the economy at large when more people are updating their Facebook statuses instead of interacting with the real physical world they live within?

 What are the effects on what the generation before mine fought for in terms of privacy?
 It is clear that those who have no regard for individual’s rights to such privacy are eroding the issue of privacy.
 Yes, it is fine if a number of people want to give away their right to privacy.
 However, that must not at the same time disregard other people who have chosen to retain their right to privacy.

 I use Facebook as a tool to keep connected on a semi- regular basis, I do not use it every day.
 But I do find the tedium when so many people ramble about such senseless issues such as what they are eating or drinking, little own the more vacuous types.

-In TMV’s view the listing and its subsequent valuation present essentially insurmountable targets to be achieved.
+However, in TMV’s view the listing and its subsequent valuation present essentially insurmountable targets to be achieved.
 In financial terms Facebook would need to be serving over 30% of the worlds Internet advertising inventory every single day for the next 20 years to validate its current valuation.
-Any one with half a brain realises that is impossible and totally unachievable.
+Anyone with half a brain realizes that is impossible and totally unachievable.

-The fact the company needs to reach such high targets makes TMV believe in actual fact due its impossibility Facebook’s share price will decline rapidly over the next three months to hover around the $25 USD per share mark ($13 per share down) or 33% lower than on IPO listing day.
-Who knows where it will fall to over the coming years as it increasingly becomes apparent the business cannot reach the targets required to meet its IPO day valuation.
+The fact the company needs to reach such high targets makes TMV believe n actual fact due its impossibility Facebook’s share price will decline rapidly over the next three months to hover around the $25 USD per share mark $13 per share down or 33% lower than on IPO listing day.
+Who knows where it will fall to over the coming years as it increasingly becomes apparent, they cannot reach the targets required to meet its IPO day valuation.